zolll23/DI/README.md

 **Bubble Propagation for attribute Injectable**

-In version 0.2.0 added method ```setBubblePropagation(bool $bubblePropogation)``` (default is true) which specifies whether parent classes should be checked for the presence of an attribute _Injectable_. Еhis allows you to not set the attribute _Injectable_ to all children that should be DI.
+In version 0.2.0 added method ```setBubblePropagation(bool $bubblePropogation)``` (default is true) which specifies whether parent classes should be checked for the presence of an attribute _Injectable_.
+This allows you to not set the attribute _Injectable_ to all children that should be DI.

 Example:
 ```